-Stacy Jagger serves as an understanding and compassionate guide as she helps women, children and families learn how to cope with and conquer the challenges they face.
+Stacy Jagger serves as an understanding, confidential and compassionate guide as she helps women, children and families learn how to cope with and conquer the challenges they face.
 Her office includes a “play cafe”, creatively equipped with toys for her youngest clients, and she also works with adolescents, women and families in all stages of life.

 Stacy’s office is located in the heart of Brentwood, TN.
 She completed her licensure requirements under Dr. Dianne Bradley, Ph.D. in Franklin, TN, and completed advanced training with certified EFT (Emotionally Focused Therapy) couples/family therapist Kenny Sanderfer, LMFT.
 Stacy completed clinical supervision in child therapy (play and expressive arts) under child therapy clinician and supervisor, Paris Goodyear-Brown, LCSW, RPT-S, director of Nurture House in Franklin, TN.
 Stacy has continued in consultation with internationally renowned child and family therapist and AAMFT supervisor, Dr. Eliana Gil, PhD and family financial psychology expert, Dr. Ted Klontz.